imversed/unity-client/README.md

 # Generating C#

 We only used the simplest approach here: all the proto files are stored in the Swag folder.
 Also, there you find a python script that generates a shell script that calls the protoc compiler for all files.
-Output is placed under the out/ subbfolder, this needs to be manually coped over to the Unity project.
+Output is placed under the out/ subbfolder, this needs to be manually copied over to the Unity project.